uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 The production approvals process will include an assessment of whether a product includes certain minimum functionality.
 In order to be granted production credentials for an MTD for Income Tax product, a software product must capture and submit fraud prevention header data to the specifications required by law and include functionality that enables:

-1. The creation and maintenance of all business records a customer is required by law to keep and maintain in digital form
+1. The creation and maintenance of all business records a customer is required by law to keep and maintain in digital form.
-2. Submission of quarterly update information for each business income	source (self-employment, multiple self-employments, UK property income)
+2. Submission of quarterly update information for each business income	source (self-employment, multiple self-employments, UK property income).
-3. Customers to have the option to report data using the ‘Annual API’ at any time
+3. Customers to have the option to report data using the ‘Annual API’ at any time.
-4. Submission of an End of Period Statement for each business income source (with declaration of completeness)
+4. Submission of an End of Period Statement for each business income source (with declaration of completeness).
-5. Customers to call for and view an estimate of their Income Tax liability for each tax year at any time
+5. Customers to call for and view an estimate of their Income Tax liability for each tax year at any time.
-6. Customers to make a self-assessment of the tax and Class 4 NIC due on their total taxable income and a final declaration of completeness and correctness (‘Crystallisation’) no later than 31 January following the end of tax year in which that income is taxable
+6. Customers to make a self-assessment of the tax and Class 4 NIC due on their total taxable income and a final declaration of completeness and correctness (‘Crystallisation’). no later than 31 January following the end of tax year in which that income is taxable.
-7. Losses and adjustments allowing the customer to carry forward or set sideways (when permitted) business losses occurring in any one year as well as to apply losses incurred in earlier years against current year profits
+7. Losses and adjustments allowing the customer to carry forward or set sideways (when permitted) business losses occurring in any one year as well as to apply losses incurred in earlier years against current year profits.
 8. Customers to pay voluntary Class 2 National Insurance contributions should they wish to.

 The Making Tax Digital for Income Tax APIs that include the endpoints for the functionality described in points 1 to 8 above are: